maxschelski/neuritemt/README.md

 # neuriteMT
 The package analyzes microtubule (MT) orientation in neurites based on the output from utrack / plustiptracker (Danuser lab; https://github.com/DanuserLab/u-track).
 It will only work with movies of single neurons including their soma.
 The soma is needed to get the orientation of neurites and thereby of comet tracks.

+Used in Schelski and Bradke, 2022, Science Advances (https://www.science.org/doi/10.1126/sciadv.abo2336)

 # Installation

 1. Open a terminal, navigate to the folder where you want to put the repository and clone it: